remodlai/mcp2py/README.md

 ```
 :::

-**Note:** For SDKs that have native MCP support (Anthropic, OpenAI, Google Gemini), use their built-in MCP integration directly.
-The `.tools` attribute is for frameworks like DSPy and Claudette that expect {python} callables.
+**Note:** For SDKs that have native MCP support (Anthropic, OpenAI,
+Google Gemini), use their built-in MCP integration directly.
+The
+`.tools` attribute is for frameworks like DSPy and Claudette that expect
+{python} callables.

 ### Type Safety & IDE Support

 **Auto-generated stubs for perfect autocomplete:**

-::: {.cell execution_count="9"}
+::: cell
 ``` {.python .cell-code}
 from mcp2py import load